-- Fair Market Rent (FMR): The rent, including the cost of utilities (except telephone), as established by HUD for units of varying sizes (by number of bedrooms), that must be paid in the housing market area to rent privately owned, existing, decent, safe and sanitary rental housing of modest (non-luxury) nature with suitable amenities.
-See periodic publications in the Federal Register in accordance with 24 CFR part 888. - Family: Includes but is not limited to the following, and can be further defined in PHA policy: - A family with or without children (the temporary absence of a child from the home due to placement in foster care is not considered in determining family composition and family size) - An elderly family; - A disabled family; - A displaced family; - The remaining member of a tenant family; or - A single person who is not an elderly or displaced person, or a person with disabilities, or the remaining member of a tenant family. - Financial Hardship: Financial hardships include but are not limited to the following: - When the family has lost eligibility for or is awaiting an eligibility determination for a Federal, State, or local assistance program, including a family that includes a member who is a non-citizen lawfully admitted for permanent residence under the Immigration and Nationality Act who would be entitled to public benefits but for Title IV of the Personal Responsibility and Work Opportunity Act of 1996; - When the family would be evicted because it is unable to pay the minimum rent; - When the income of the family has decreased because of changed circumstances, including loss of employment; - o When a death has occurred in the family; and - Other circumstances determined by the responsible entity or HUD. - Full-Time Student: A person who is carrying a subject load that is considered full-time for day students under the standards and practices of the educational institution attended.
+- Family: Includes but is not limited to the following, and can be further defined in PHA policy: - A family with or without children (the temporary absence of a child from the home due to placement in foster care is not considered in determining family composition and family size) - An elderly family; - A disabled family; - A displaced family; - The remaining member of a tenant family; or - A single person who is not an elderly or displaced person, or a person with disabilities, or the remaining member of a tenant family. - Financial Hardship: Financial hardships include but are not limited to the following: - When the family has lost eligibility for or is awaiting an eligibility determination for a Federal, State, or local assistance program, including a family that includes a member who is a non-citizen lawfully admitted for permanent residence under the Immigration and Nationality Act who would be entitled to public benefits but for Title IV of the Personal Responsibility and Work Opportunity Act of 1996; - When the family would be evicted because it is unable to pay the minimum rent; - When the income of the family has decreased because of changed circumstances, including loss of employment; - When a death has occurred in the family; and - Other circumstances determined by the responsible entity or HUD. - Full-Time Student: A person who is carrying a subject load that is considered full-time for day students under the standards and practices of the educational institution attended.
 Educational institution shall include but not be limited to: college, university, secondary school, vocational school or trade school. - Grievance: Any dispute which a Tenant may have with respect to PHA action or failure to act in accordance with the individual Tenant's lease or PHA regulations which adversely affect the individual Tenant's rights, duties, welfare or status. - Grievance Hearing: A formal meeting between the Tenant, his/her representative, the PHA manager and PHA's representative to dispute or settle the Tenant's grievance.
 The grievance hearing is conducted and decided by an impartial person ("'Hearing Officer"). - Guest: A person who, either by expressed or implied consent of a Tenant and/or Household Member, enters and/or makes use of a PHA unit.
 This definition applies for the purposes of determining whether an individual's criminal activity is the responsibility of the tenant.
-The requirements of the lease apply to a guest as so defined. - Handicap: Any condition or characteristic that renders a person an individual with handicaps. - Head of Household: The adult member of the family who is the head of the household for purposes of determining income eligibility and rent. - Hearing Officer/Arbitrator/Panel: A person/panel selected in accordance with HUD regulations to hear grievances and render a decision with respect thereto - Homeless Family: Any individual or family who: - Lacks a fixed, regular and adequate night time residence; and

-- O Has a primary night time residence that is: - A supervised publicly or privately operated shelter designed to provide temporary living accommodations (including welfare hotels, congregate shelters and transitional housing for the mentally ill); or - An institution that provides a temporary residence for individuals intended to be institutionalized; or - A public or private place not designed for, or ordinarily used as, a regular sleeping accommodation for human beings.
+The requirements of the lease apply to a guest as so defined. - Handicap: Any condition or characteristic that renders a person an individual with handicaps. - Head of Household: The adult member of the family who is the head of the household for purposes of determining income eligibility and rent. - Hearing Officer/Arbitrator/Panel: A person/panel selected in accordance with HUD regulations to hear grievances and render a decision with respect thereto - Homeless Family: Any individual or family who: - o Lacks a fixed, regular and adequate night time residence; and - Has a primary night time residence that is: - A supervised publicly or privately operated shelter designed to provide temporary living accommodations (including welfare hotels, congregate shelters and transitional housing for the mentally ill); or - An institution that provides a temporary residence for individuals intended to be institutionalized; or - A public or private place not designed for, or ordinarily used as, a regular sleeping accommodation for human beings.